 Screening and Testing

+Daily self assessments via the MyRISD app are no longer required.
 If a student or employee is feeling symptomatic, they will be directed to consult with Student Health Services (students) or notify their supervisor and consult their healthcare provider (employees).

 Vaccinated individuals are still required to test.
 RISD is working with private, nonprofit agency the Broad Institute (affiliated with MIT and Harvard), to conduct initial and ongoing campus PCR population surveillance testing for COVID-19.

-Spring Semester Surveillance Testing
+Summer Semester Surveillance Testing

 - All designated on-campus employees